HTTP status codes: Get it right or lose revenue

 Finally, MoneySupermarket may not own and operate mail.moneysupermarketmail.com which Google is now sending their Broadband traffic through.
 Although unlikely in this scenario, the operator of the aforementioned tracking URL could easily cloak traffic, continuing to serve Googlebot a 302 redirect whilst sending search traffic through an affiliate link or to a competitor.

 This hints at a theory that I have yet to prove – that a search listing on Google could be hijacked by anyone with a 302 redirect, if the redirecting URL is heavily linked to from the destination site.
-This would put all websites which allowed links to be posted in User Generated Content at risk of SERP hijacking – if it were proved to be true.
+This would put all websites that allowed links to be posted in User Generated Content at risk of SERP hijacking – if it were proven to be true.

 The moral of this story is – don’t just check your own website for rogue 302 redirects, ensure that your software and tracking providers also stop using this type of redirect when linking to your site.